The Right Reverend José McLoughlin | Bishop of Western Diocese of North Carolina

 Father Robert Black has served as the Rector of St. Luke's Episcopal Church in Salisbury, North Carolina since 2014 having previously served as the Assistant Rector at St. Francis in Greensboro, NC and at St. John's - Lafayette Square in Washington, DC.

 Born and raised in south Florida, Robert's family moved to North Carolina at the start of high school.
 He studied religion as an undergraduate at Wake Forest University, earned an M.Div. from Virginia Theological Seminary, and a D.Min from The University of the South: Sewanee.
+He is also an Adjunct Professor of Homiletics at Hood Theological Seminary in Salisbury.
+He is a recognized leader in Salisbury around issues related to racial justice and healing.

-June 19, 2022 Homily below:
+June 18, 2023 Homily below:

 August 20, 2023 | The Very Reverend Samuel Candler | The Cathedral of St. Philip, Atlanta, GA

-July 4, 2023 | The Reverend Dr. Robert Dannals
+June 4, 2023 | The Reverend Dr. Robert Dannals

-Reverend Dannals originally came to us from Christ Church, New Bern, North Carolina, before he went on to serve as Rector of Christ Church, Greenville, South Carolina and Saint Michael and All Angels, Dallas, Texas.
+Reverend Dannals originally came to us from Christ Church, New Bern, North Carolina, before he went on to serve as Rector of Christ Church, Greenville, South Carolina, and Saint Michael and All Angels, Dallas, Texas.

 A north Florida native, Reverend Dannals received his undergraduate degree from Florida State University, and Masters and Doctorate Degrees from Virginia Theological Seminary, Drew University and The Graduate Theological Union.